nicholasmelliott/capstone-project-nodejs-backend-v1/README.md

 # Express Screen and Window API

-This project is an Express.js application that provides various routes for managing orders, users, and other resources.
-It utilizes the Node.js runtime environment and connects to a database for data storage.
+This project is a server-side application built using Express.js framework in Node.js.
+It serves as a backend API for a screen and glass repair website.
+The application handles various routes for managing orders, users, and retrieving weather and insect information.
+It interacts with a database to store and retrieve data related to companies, orders, people, products, dimensions, frames, hardware, and more.
+The application utilizes external APIs, such as MetaWeather and Flickr, to fetch weather data and insect images.
+The code is organized into separate routes and leverages middleware for request processing and error handling.

 ## Setup